MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Indicate whether this user should have access to all accounts, regardless of their position in the organizational structure.

-3. Highlight the user’s current position assignment and choose Remove.
+3. Highlight the user's current position assignment and choose Remove.

-*Because a user can’t be assigned to more than one position, you must first remove their current position assignment before selecting a new one.*
+*Because a user can't be assigned to more than one position, you must first remove their current position assignment before selecting a new one.*

 1. Enter or select the entities that specify the new position to assign the user to.

-As you enter the entities, you also are selecting the position in the organizational structure you’re assigning the user to.
+As you enter the entities, you also are selecting the position in the organizational structure you're assigning the user to.
 For example, to assign a user to the Production department of the Eastern region of Fabrikam, you would enter Fabrikam in the first level, East in the second level and Production in the third level.